STATUS: RELEASED

 - Metadata experts.
 Ensure coverage of required metadata elements and provide clear documentation for users.

 - Semantic web technology experts.
-Represent bindings in RDF, OWL and SKOS; maintain internal coherence of the model; design persistent IRIs, implement SHACL validation and automate mapping publication workflows.
+Represent the model and its mappings in RDF, OWL and SKOS; maintain model coherence; design persistent IRIs, implement SHACL validation and automate mapping publication workflows.

 Practical examples from the community

-- Model (Investigation–Study–Assay).
+- ISA model (Investigation-Study-Assay).
 Links experimental metadata fields to Ontology for Biomedical Investigations (OBI) and Chemical Entities of Biological Interest (ChEBI) terms to support consistent interpretation and validation.

 Training

-One interesting educational resource is the Ontology mapping with Ontology Xref Service (OxO) provided in the FAIRCOOKBOOK.
-This specific recipe shows how to use EMBL-EBI ontology Xref Service (OxO) to map ontology terms between source and target vocabularies.
+One useful educational resource is the FAIR Cookbook recipe on ontology mapping with the Ontology Xref Service (OxO).
+This recipe shows how to use the EMBL-EBI Ontology Xref Service (OxO) to map ontology terms across source and target vocabularies.

 Suggestions

 This page is under construction.
 Learn more about the contributors here and explore the development process here.
-If you have any suggestions, visit our How to contribute page to get in touch.
+If you have any suggestions, visit our How to contribute page to get in touch or fill in our Quick feedback form.